CletsyMedia/monty/README.md

     1
     ```

+### Unleashing FIFO Sorcery

+1. Create another Monty script file named `fifo_test.m` and open it with your mystical text editor.
+2. Craft the following Monty bytecode incantation:

+    ```plaintext
+    push 1
+    push 2
+    push 3
+    pall
+    ```

+3. Open your terminal and command the Monty interpreter to read the script.

+    ```plaintext
+    ./monty fifo_test.m
+    ```

+### Journey into Error Realms

+Take these tests and unlock the power of Monty bytecode in your coding journey! 🛣️🚶🚶‍♂️🚶‍♀️

+1. Forge a Monty script called error_test.m and let your code adventures begin.
+2. Insert the following Monty bytecode in your script:

+    ```plaintext
+    pop
+    pchar
+    ```

+3. Save the script and release your text editor for a moment.
+4. Cast the Monty interpreter spell on the script: `./monty error_test.m`
+5. Witness the incantation's consequences as it dances with errors, unraveling the mysteries of error handling.

+### Code Optimization Quest

+1. Embark on an epic code optimization quest with a script named `optimize_test.m`
+2. Channel your knowledge into this Monty bytecode masterpiece

+    ```javascript
+    push 5
+    pop
+    ```

+3. Save your script
+4. Open your terminal, and set the Monty interpreter on the script: `./monty optimize_test.m`
+5. Experience the results as Monty's magic optimizes your code and leaves you in awe.

 ## Contact

 For queries, echoes, and thoughts that bloom and fuss, don't hesitate to connect, in our haven.
 [Cletus Samuel](https://cletsymedia.github.io/Prof-Portfolio/) and [Amanda Obi](https://github.com/ObiChika)🙏🙏🙏🙏🙏🙏🙏